 This info applies to Chicago made Schwinns.
 Lugged frame imported Schwinns are not covered here.

-If you're looking for the largest amount of Schwinn information in one place, check out the Tech & Spec 1.2 on the 'Books and Catalogs' page.
+If you're looking for the largest amount of Schwinn information in one place, check out the Tech & Spec 1.3 on the 'Reference Books' page.
 It's the largest and most comprehensive book on vintage Schwinns ever assembled.
 If you really enjoy the old Schwinns and want to know more, this book is for you.

 Schwinn used their own special rim sizes on many bikes.
 Schwinn rims have knurling (hash marks) down the center and are often stamped with a size designation like S-7 or S-5.
 Sometimes wheels got replaced with with non-Schwinn wheels, so check to see that you still have the original Schwinn rims on your bike before purchasing tires.